pghartig/Molecular-Communications/documentation/readmes/framework.md

 ## Structure
-The framework is centered around the a class (docs/data_gen.md) used for configuring communication system parameters including:
+The framework is centered around the a class (docs/data_gen.md) used for configuring basic communication system parameters including:
 1. Number or receivers/transmitters
 2. Symbol constellation and pulse shape
 3. Communication channel